 But for someone who hadn’t took the article seriously, might be planning on how well they’re gonna prepare for the next AFCAT right after the exam.
 Stop right there!
 If you are willing to give up so soon, we are here to save you up in the last moment before the exam.
 There are still 2 days left for the exam and you can turn the preparations upside down of you haven’t prepared for it well, provided, you are at least an average candidate with an average IQ, GK, English, and problem-solving ability.

-Here we give you 9 last minute tips you can follow to pull yourself out of water and feel confident about the exam:
+Here we give you 9 last-minute tips you can follow to pull yourself out of the water and feel confident about the exam: